-Term Insurance Plans in India for Diabetics are insurance plans that cover the financial needs of the diabetic individual and their family members during unfortunate circumstances.
-These term insurance plans offer a lump sum amount as a death benefit on the policyholder’s demise.
-However, these diabetic term insurance plans are far more affordable than Life Insurance Plans.
+These term insurance plans offer a lump sum amount as a death benefit in case of an unfortunate demise of the policyholder.
+However, these diabetic term insurance plans are far more economical than Whole Life Insurance Plans.

 (*Tax benefits are subject to change as per the prevailing tax laws.
 Standard T&C apply)

-First of all, even if diabetes is not treated as a critical and dire illness like cancer, stroke, or kidney failure, being a patient with diabetes still has some risk factors.
+Diabetes is not treated as a critical and dire illness like other diseases such as cancer, stroke, or kidney failure.
+But being a patient with diabetes still has some risk factors.
 Therefore, the insurance provider will scrutinize these risk factors.
-Then, they will offer the insurance depending upon determining the risk rate they will be undertaking if they offer diabetic term insurance.
+Then, they will offer the insurance depending upon the risk rate they will be undertaking if they offer diabetic term insurance.

-Secondly, these risk factors often affect the premium charges, and diabetics tend to pay more premium charges than an applicant with no diabetes.
+These risk factors often affect the premium charges, and diabetics tend to pay more premium charges as compared to healthy individuals.
 For instance, Type 2 diabetes patients are more likely to pay fewer premium charges than Type 1 diabetes patients.
-However, the most crucial factor affecting the premium charged will be the applicant's health condition, and the ability to maintain their health is comparatively better.
+However, for one who is maintaining his/her health and keeping the level of disease in control, the premium cost will be lower for them.

 Term insurance plans are essential for diabetics these days, as the risk of diabetes is increasing day by day and term plans offer protection to your family.
 They provide financial protection and life cover that might help you in paying your expenses for the diabetes treatment or will help your family in your absence.
 Term plans are pocket-friendly as they provide high cover at low premium rates.